wordplaydev/wordplay/LANGUAGE.md

 Tables can be converted to lists of data structures, where each row name is a property.
 (More on structures later).

+### _conflicts_

+-   A table is given rows that do not conform to it's table type
+-   A table type is given a bind with no type declaration

 #### _evaluation_

 Tables evaluate their rows in reading order, and rows evaluate their columns in reading order.
 Then, a table is constructed with the completed rows.